 Mullein and garlic infused olive oil is one of the most popular natural remedies for ear infections/earaches, and for good reason.
-In folk medicine, mullein has long been revered for its ability to ease discomfort, and garlic is well-known for its immune supporting qualities.
-Both have long been used to encourage circulation and lymphatic flow – both properties that may be helpful when ear discomfort is due to fluid buildup. (source 1, source 2)
+In folk medicine, mullein is revered for its ability to ease discomfort, and garlic is well-known for its immune supporting qualities.
+Both are used to encourage circulation and lymphatic flow, which may be helpful when ear discomfort is due to fluid buildup.
+(1) (2)

 What else is mullein helpful for?

 - Deep Sleep/Relaxation Tea – “A brew created from the flowers alone is reputed to allay pain and induce sleep.”
-(The Complete Gardeners Guide, p.
-125)
+(The Complete Gardeners Guide)